Backdraft007/signl4-integration-thingsboard/README.md

 ## How it Works

-All it takes to pair ThnigsBoard and SIGNL4 is a REST API Call in your ThnigsBoard platform that is triggered each time a relevant event appears.
+All it takes to pair ThingsBoard and SIGNL4 is a REST API Call in your ThingsBoard platform that is triggered each time a relevant event appears.
 This will send the respective data to SIGNL4 and thus to alert the responsible team.

 ## Integration Capabilities